TurnKey Production Lines for Manufacture of PV Modules

-A medium line can produce 60 solar panels per hour is equivalent to approximately 170 – 220 MW, according to the type of solar panel in production.
-The level of automation can be increased or decreased according to customer’s requirements, although front-end processes will need to be fully automatic in order to guarantee the speed of the line.
+60 solar panels per hour is equivalent to approximately 170 – 220 MW, according to the type of solar panel in production.
+The level of automation can be increased or decreased according to customer’s requirements, although front-end processes may need to be fully automatic in order to guarantee the speed of the line.

-A large line can produce 90 solar panels per hour is equivalent to approximately 250 – 320 MW, depending on the type of solar panel in production.
+90 solar panels per hour is equivalent to approximately 250 – 320 MW, depending on the type of solar panel in production.
 The level of automation can be increased or decreased according to customer’s requirements, although some processes must absolutely be automatic in order to ensure the speed of the line.

-A maxi line can produce 120 solar panels per hour is equivalent to approximately 340 – 425 MW, according to the type of solar panels in production.
+120 solar panels per hour is equivalent to approximately 340 – 425 MW, according to the type of solar panels in production.
 The level of automation can be increased or decreased according to customer’s requirements, although front-end processes must absolutely be fully automatic in order to ensure the speed of the line.

-For more information and to request a personalized MW calculation, please fill out the contact form, including specific information about your company's solar panel type and size, and we will get back to you within a few days time.
+For more information about our laminators, please fill out the contact form, including specific information about your company's solar panel type and size, and we will get back to you within a few days time.

 Understanding what goes into a production line